goslang/ezk8s/README.md

 ## ezk8s

-Easy to use schemaless Golang-Kubernetes client.
+Easy to use, schemaless Golang-Kubernetes client.

 ### Why This Project?